New to Canada? We can help register your child for school!

 What to bring to your appointment

-- proof of your address in Ottawa (rental or mortgage agreement, or utility bill)
+- Proof of your address in Ottawa (rental or mortgage agreement, utility bill, or bank/credit card statement)

-- your, or your child’s baptismal certificate (only for students in Kindergarten to Grade 8)
+- Your, or your child’s, baptismal certificate (for students in Grade 1 to 8)

 What will happen during your visit

-Your appointment will typically be two to three hours long.
-Here is a brief description of what a typical appointment with our Family Welcome Centre for Newcomers might look like:
+Both you and your child will need to attend your appointment.
+Your appointment will be approximately two to three hours long.
+Here is a brief description of what a typical appointment at our Family Welcome Centre might look like:

 We meet with your family.